cypress-io/cypress-documentation/source/guides/getting-started/writing-your-first-test.md

 {% imgTag /img/guides/first-test-failing-contains.png "Test failing to not find content 'hype'" %}

 {% note warning 'Error Messages' %}
 We've taken care at Cypress to write hundreds of custom error messages that attempt to clearly explain what went wrong.
 In this case Cypress **timed out retrying** to find the content: `hype` within the entire page.
+To read more about the error's display, read about {% url "Debugging Errors" debugging#Errors %}.
 {% endnote %}

 Before we add another command - let's get this test back to passing.
 Replace `hype` with `type`.